SunWooDev/RememoreFlashCardApp/README.md

 #### **What will the application do?**

+Rememore is a portmanteau of "remember" and "more".
 Rememore is a software implementation of the Leitner System.
 Leitner System is a studying technique using flash cards and boxes.
 There are 5 boxes that stores flash cards labeled from 1 to 5 and each has an associated timer with increasing interval that indicates when the user should study the flash cards in the box again.